rust-lang/rust/src/doc/reference.md

 Immutable portions of the heap may be shared between threads, mutable portions may not.

-Allocations in the stack consist of *slots*, and allocations in the heap consist of *boxes*.
+Allocations in the stack consist of *variables*, and allocations in the heap consist of *boxes*.

 ### Memory allocation and lifetime